It's no secret that dogs drool. But why? Find out what's behind all that salivation.

 Healthy Drooling: Circumstances & Functions

 A dog drooling is healthy and a completely normal behavior.
 Below are some typical functions and situations in which dogs drool:

 - Swallowing and digesting food

 - Anticipation of a yummy treat or meal time

-Excessive drooling doesn’t mean more drool than you’re comfortable with.
-It means more salivation than usual for your dog.
-Excessive drooling is called “Ptyalism” or hypersalivation, and can be a symptom of the following issues.
+Excessive drooling is not necessarily more dog drool than you’re comfortable seeing.
+It means more salivation than normal for your dog.
+Since you know your furry friend better than anyone, there is no greater person to spot any potential symptoms of irregular drooling.
+Excessive drooling is called Ptyalism or Hypersalivation, and can be a symptom of the following issues: